commands and arguments

 [student@linux ~]$

-Later in this book, when discussing variables
+Later in this book, when discussing variables we will see important

 differences between single and double quotes.